-As a travelling mom with teens, I can vouch for the fact that it’s a world apart from travelling with kids of the pre-teen variety.
+As a traveling mom with teens, I can vouch for the fact that it’s a world apart from traveling with kids of the pre-teen and variety.
 One of the keys to success in traveling with teens is to find destinations with enough attractions and ‘cool stuff’ to keep them happily engaged.
 Cities like New York, Houston, Los Angeles and Chicago have all the ingredients needed for a great family getaway with teens in tow.
 In our lowdown of the best things to do in Chicago with teens, we’ve highlighted (in random order) lots of teen-friendly museums, shops, restaurants, parks and events, making for plenty of Insta-moments to share with friends, as well as treasured family travel memories.

 - 1 Enjoying Family Fun in Chicago with Teens

 - 1.1 1.
 Millennium Park and the Bean

 - 1.2 2.
 Architecture River Tour

 - 1.7 7.
 The Field Museum

 - 1.8 8.
 Navy Pier